Characters of the Marvel Cinematic Universe: M–Z: Jonathan Pangborn

 Jonathan Pangborn (portrayed by Benjamin Bratt) is a former Master of the Mystic Arts who was trained by the Ancient One but later chose to leave Kamar-Taj as he only wanted to heal his paralysis.
 Karl Mordo later drains him of his magic and his ability to walk, as Mordo claims that there are too many sorcerers.

-As of 2025, the character has appeared in one project: the film Doctor Strange.
+As of 2026, the character has appeared in one project: the film Doctor Strange.

 Mr. Paradox

-Mr. Paradox (portrayed by Matthew Macfadyen) is a Time Variance Authority (TVA) agent who is overseeing a project to speed up the death of the Earth-10005 universe by using the "Time Ripper", a machine which can hasten the end of timelines.
+Mr. Paradox (portrayed by Matthew Macfadyen) is a Time Variance Authority (TVA) agent who oversees an unsanctioned project to speed up the death of the Earth-10005 universe by using the "Time Ripper", a machine which can hasten the end of timelines.
 Paradox dislikes the method TVA imposes on dying timelines, viewing his Time Ripper as an act of mercy killing, and hopes to prove himself with this act to become the leader of the TVA.
 After Deadpool and Wolverine destroy the Time Ripper, which also kills Cassandra Nova, Paradox is arrested by his superior Hunter B-15.

-As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
+As of 2026, the character has appeared in one project: the film Deadpool & Wolverine.

 May Parker

 May Parker (portrayed by Marisa Tomei) is Peter Parker's aunt and Ben Parker's widow.
 She discovers that Peter is Spider-Man, unlike previous cinematic iterations, when she enters the room and sees him in the suit.
 She was one of the victims of the Blip in 2018, but she is brought back to life and shows up at Tony Stark's funeral in 2023.
 Following that, she starts dating Happy Hogan.
 When villains from different universes arrive in hers, May temporarily houses Norman Osborn at the F.E.A.S.T. shelter where she works before assisting Peter in bringing the remaining displaced villains to Hogan's apartment so they can be treated.
 May is fatally wounded by an inflicted stab wound from being impaled by Osborn's glider when Osborn's alternate personality, the Green Goblin takes control, persuades most of the other villains to reject their cures and stages an uprising inside Hogan's apartment.
 She gives the grieving Peter her parting advice, "With great power, there must also come great responsibility", before dying.

-As of 2025, the character has appeared in five projects: the films Captain America: Civil War (2016), Spider-Man: Homecoming, Avengers: Endgame (cameo), Spider-Man: Far From Home (2019), and Spider-Man: No Way Home.
+As of 2026, the character has appeared in six projects: the films Captain America: Civil War (2016), Spider-Man: Homecoming, Avengers: Endgame (cameo), Spider-Man: Far From Home (2019), Spider-Man: No Way Home, and Spider-Man: Brand New Day.
 An alternate universe variant of May appeared in two projects: the comic book series Your Friendly Neighborhood Spider-Man; and the Disney+ animated series Your Friendly Neighborhood Spider-Man (voiced by Kari Wahlgren).

 Eugene Patilio / Leap-Frog

 Eugene Patilio (portrayed by Brandon Stanley), also known as Leap-Frog, is the son of a rich GLK&H client who tries to become a crime fighter in a frog-themed costume.

-As of 2025, the character has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.
+As of 2026, the character has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.